MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-CsCustomPolicyPackage.md

 ## DESCRIPTION

-This cmdlet submits an operation that updates the policies into a custom policy package.
-It allows the user to change the description and policies included in the package.
-The available policy types can be found here https://docs.microsoft.com/MicrosoftTeams/manage-policy-packages.
+This cmdlet submits an operation that updates a custom policy package with new package settings.
+For more information on available policy packages, please review https://docs.microsoft.com/MicrosoftTeams/manage-policy-packages.

 ## EXAMPLES